 And our in-house workflow for building Drupal themes compliant with the WCAG requirements.
 Standards are slightly different depending on whether:

 - we're auditing an existing theme, to detect accessibility issues and improve it

 That being said, our theme development process for the first scenario includes the following steps:

-- we stick to the best practices in terms of accessible design: providing high contrast, designing large-sized buttons, links and controls, designing clear layout with neatly structured content, styling interactive elements (e.g. links) so that they should be obvious by their other particularities, as well, not just by their color, including inline error messages, designing clear and consistent navigation options etc.
+- as a WCAG agency, we stick to the best practices in terms of accessible design: providing high contrast, designing large-sized buttons, links, and controls, designing clear layout with neatly structured content, styling interactive elements (e.g. links) so that they should be obvious by their other particularities, as well, not just by their color, including inline error messages, designing clear and consistent navigation options, etc.

-- we then run intensive tests (relying on Gulp) on the front-end code to identify any accessibility issues lurking there
+- an OPTASY WCAG consultant (or a team of them) then runs intensive tests (relying on Gulp) on the front-end code to identify any accessibility issues lurking there

-- next, we test individual pages to make sure that the content and the code entered in the CMS deliver web pages that comply with the web accessibility standards
+- next, we test individual pages to make sure that the content and the code entered in the CMS deliver web pages that ensure Drupal WCAG compliance

 - start with making a list of all the pages on that website and testing them thoroughly